Millardiang/weewx-DivumWX-Lite/INSTALLATION_GUIDE.md

 This installation guide assumes that you are already reasonably familiar with WeeWX and that it is already installed on your computer along with a webserver, php and curl.

-Currently, DivumLite only supports WeeWX 5.1 or later, installed by Pip into a Python virtual environment.
+Currently, DivumLite only supports WeeWX 5.1 or later, installed by Pip into a Python v3.6 or later virtual environment.
 Instructions can be found at https://weewx.com/docs/5.1/quickstarts/pip/

-If you have not already done so, you must update your WeeWX installation to version 4.6.0 or later.
-This is required to facillitate nested copying during the skin install process.
-Follow the various installation type links on this page http://weewx.com/docs/usersguide.htm#installation_methods for instructions on updating.
-This version of Weather34 is compatible with WeeWX 4.6.0/Python3.x.

-If you have not already done so update your WeeWX database to the wview_extended.schema (standard from WeeWX 4 onwards).
-Follow the directions in the section *Adding a new type to the database* (https://www.weewx.com/docs/customizing.htm#add_archive_type), except skip step #1 and in step #2, specify *schemas.wview_extended.schema* as the schema.

 If you are carrying out a fresh install of WeeWX, my own personal preference is to use the setup.py method (http://www.weewx.com/docs/setup.htm).
 However, this increases the chances of requiring more path edits in the configuration files.
 Alternatively use one of the dedicated packaged installs (http://weewx.com/docs/debian.htm, http://weewx.com/docs/redhat.htm, http://weewx.com/docs/suse.htm or http://weewx.com/docs/macos.htm).